heholek/avaloniaui.net/wwwroot/docs/controls/listbox.md

 ## Selection

-The `Selection` property exposes an `ISelectionModel` object which exposes various methods to track multiple selected items.
+The `Selection` property exposes an `ISelectionModel` object with various methods to track multiple selected items.
 You can create a `SelectionModel` object in your view model and bind it to this property and subsequently control the selection from your view model.

 :::note
 `ISelectionModel` is optimized for large collections.
 Because of this it is recommended that you